NdK73/HomeAutomation/README.md

 A node that hosts 2 relays (or SSRs -- double footprint), 2 pushbuttons and 2 RGB LEDs.
 Split in 3 sub-boards to fit behind a 2-modules [Vimar Plana 14042 hole cover](https://www.vimar.com/it/it/catalog/product/index/code/14042).

-The buttons and LEDs are placed so that they match the markers inside the 14042 cover, simplyfying the assemply.
+The buttons and LEDs are placed so that they match the markers inside the 14042 cover, simplifying the assemply.
 TODO: support to enclose the dangerous sub-boards (I'll have to prototype it with a 3D printer, but will need a resin cast for the final version).

 ## SW